-- a) Request VTS to make advisory broadcasts on VHF 16 and to append this wording on their half hourly traffic broadcasts - b) If a race is to be abandoned implement Race Abandonment Procedure (Appendix - 4.
-Update the mark boats at Swiftsure Bank, Neah Bay, and Clallam Bay about the situation - 5.
-If a STORM or extreme seas are possible proceed to the next protocol level: DANGEROUS
+- b) If a race is to be abandoned implement Race Abandonment Procedure (Appendix 2) - 4.
+Update the mark boats at Neah Bay about the situation - 5.
+If a STORM or extreme seas are possible proceed to the next protocol level: DANGEROUS Weather

-Weather